-- Make food softer, e.g. use a slow cooker to keep food moist or mash your food with a fork.
+- Make food softer, e.g. mash your food or use a slow cooker to keep food moist.

 - Avoid dry foods – add extra gravy or sauce to your meals.

-- Wash the food down with small sips of fluid.
+- Wash food down with small sips of fluid.

 - Talk to your doctor or dietitian if you are losing weight, or if you have pain or discomfort when swallowing.

 - Think about adding nutritional supplement drinks to your diet to help maintain your strength.
 Examples include Sustagen, Resource and Ensure.